There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 At Vatnahalsen, you also have Fjord Norway’s largest skiing resort Myrkdalen within easy reach.
 Offering slopes to put every skill level to the test, Myrkdalen has terrain parks, ski cross slopes and great off-piste terrain.
 With an annual snowfall of around five metres, it makes a great alternative to ski touring.
 Myrkdalen is easily accessible by train from Voss, which is on the same train line as Vatnahalsen.

 Stay safe and find out about the avalanche risk before you set out.
-You can check the avalanche forecast for Voss at varsom.no.
+Read more about safety in the mountains here and about local conditions on varsom.no.

 Main ski touring season